yehia67/documentation/client-libraries/0.1/how-to-guides/java/get-started.md

-# Get started with the Go client library
+# Get started with the Java client library

-**To help you get started with the Go client library, this workflow guide walks you through the essentials from sending a zero-value transaction to transferring IOTA tokens and monitoring a node for live Tangle data.**
+**To help you get started with the Java client library, this workflow guide walks you through the essentials from sending a zero-value transaction to transferring IOTA tokens and monitoring a node for live Tangle data.**

 :::info:
 The code is also hosted on [GitHub](https://github.com/iota-community/go-iota-workshop).